ryssbowh/craft-emails/README.md

 ### Logging

 You can choose to save a log of each email sent in database for future reference.
 The logs are compressed in database so not to take too much space.
+Enabling the logs will allow you to resend previously sent emails.

 ![Logs](/images/logs.png)